Credit card interest: How it works and how to calculate it

 • Pay as soon as possible.
 You don’t have to wait until the end of the billing cycle to make a payment.
 Paying earlier or more than once a month may help reduce interest charges if you’re carrying a balance and not paying your full balance off each month.
 You might also consider setting up automatic payments to make sure you make your payments on time.

 • Use a credit card with a 0% introductory rate.
 If you need to apply for credit, you might consider applying for a credit card with a 0% introductory APR on purchases.
-Just make sure you know when the promotional period ends.
+Just make sure you know when the introductory period ends.
 At that point, the APR will increase from 0% to the standard APR disclosed in the card’s terms.

-Credit card interest FAQs
+Credit card interest FAQ

 Still have questions about credit card interest?
 Take a look at these frequently asked questions for more information.